engrbugs/Einstein.Riddle/README.md

 3. The Dane drinks tea.
 4. The green house is on the immediate left of the white house.
 5. The green house's owner drinks coffee.
-6. The owner who smokes Pall Mall rears birds.
+6. The owner who smokes Pall Mall owns birds.
 7. The owner of the yellow house smokes Dunhill.
 8. The owner living in the center house drinks milk.
 9. The Norwegian lives in the first house.